 Geologic Hazards

 Wyoming is known for its remarkable variety of natural landscapes.
-From snowcapped mountains to
+From snowcapped mountains to deep canyons, high deserts to Yellowstone, active geologic

-vary widely from sudden events, such as earthquakes, landslides, and volcanic eruptions, to slow
+Geologic hazards in Wyoming are numerous and range from sudden events, such as earthquakes, landslides, and volcanic eruptions, to slow processes such as windblown

-processes such as windblown deposits and expansive soils.
+deposits and expansive soils.

 The online Wyoming Geologic Hazards Map is updated frequently.